skywarth/annals-of-disco/country/portugal/monetary.md

   - For example, say you arrived to Portugal.
 You inserted your bank card (say of a bank from Turkey) to the ATM.
 Let's assume you have three accounts defined in that card: TL (native to the card's bank), USD and EUR.
 When you withdrawal, **it will ONLY and solely interact with the native currency account**, in this scenario TL.
 Even though you're in Portugal and trying to withdrawal Euro, it will not withdraw from the EUR account.
   - So if your native (native to the card's bank country) currency account is empty, but you have 1000€ in EUR account, you cannot withdraw any money.
 If you need to, then sell/exchange from EUR account into the native currency account.

+### *Maquina de lavar roupa* solution

+- Keep your money in your third-country non-EU bank, in a Euro currency account
+- Activate foreign currency payment on your credit card (third-country bank's credit card)
+- Check your credit card limit, increase if you have to.
+At least 2000€ is safe, 3000€ and above is recommended.
+- Pay everything with the credit card
+- Pay your credit card debt **using the euro currency account,** so you basically pay euro debt with euro funds, using your bank's mobile app or internet app
+- Do not ever spend cash on daily expenditures.
+Always use the credit card for payments whenever you can.
+If you ever receive/earn cash, deposit it into your Portuguese bank account, for example your wage pays.
+- This way you slowly but steadily ~~*launder*~~ move your funds into the country.
+Safe, secure and legal.
+But seriously though, it is in legal frame AFAIK.

 ### Carry cash in person

 - You are allowed to carry money/gold/check up to 10K €